Movements

 The aesthetics of Orphism

-At Orphism’s core was a profound fascination with colour and the incredible power it possesses to elicit emotions, engage the senses, and transcend reality.
+Orphism’s foundation lay in its’ fascination with colour and the incredible power it possesses to elicit emotions, engage the senses, and surpass reality.
 Orphic artists held the conviction that colour could function as a universal language, capable of conveying deep, unspeakable truths beyond the confines of speech or written word.

 A significant influence on this view was the emerging field of colour theory.
 Pioneering scientists and artists, such as chemist Michel Eugène Chevreul and abstract painter Wassily Kandinsky, began to investigate the psychological and emotional effects of colour, laying the groundwork for a deeper understanding of its expressive potential.
 Orphic artists eagerly embraced these new insights, using them to inform their own explorations of colour and its ability to communicate complex ideas and emotions.